On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Conclusion

 \textbf{Summary.} This work has investigated the mechanisms underlying the lottery ticket effect in behavioral cloning and DRL.
 We provide evidence that agents which are trained on a stationary data distribution and do not face the exploration problem, can be pruned to higher levels of sparsity while successfully performing their task.
 For both setups we find that the effect can be attributed to the identified mask rather than to the corresponding weight initialization.
 We have shown that the mask compresses the input representation by removing task-irrelevant information in the form of visual object pixels or entire control observation dimensions.
 Finally, we found that the pruning process is sensitive to the layer-specific scale of the weight initialization.
 The interpretability of the resulting minimal representations can be enhanced by heuristically re-scaling the weights in different layers.

 \textbf{Limitations.} While our observations are qualitatively robust, they quantitatively vary across learning paradigms, algorithms, architectures and different tasks.
 Compared to our results, weight values have been claimed to play a more central role in the context of lottery tickets in supervised image classification \citep{frankle_2020b}.
 Future work will need to investigate under which conditions the initialization of the weight values significantly contributes to the ticket effect in RL.
-Furthermore, whether the interpretation of the mask effect as a representation regularizer also holds for intermediate and higher layer masks is hard to assess and remains an open question.
+Furthermore, most of our experimental results have been obtained for on-policy PPO and policy-based BC agents.
+Whether the interpretation of the mask effect as a representation regularizer also holds for intermediate and higher layer masks is hard to assess and remains an open question.
 Finally, this study is empirical in its nature and will require further theoretical guidance and foundations.

 \textbf{Future Work.} In future work we want to investigate layer-wise effects, e.g., by studying layer-specific pruning ratios, normalization schemes and fine-grained baseline analyses, in the hope of identifying sparser, more efficient and interpretable winning tickets.
-Furthermore, our proposed baseline analysis can be applied more generally to all studies considering the lottery ticket procedure.
+Further work needs to be done to disentangle the contributions of the additional exploration problem, distribution shift and credit assignment signal in RL.
+Our proposed baseline analysis can be applied more generally to all studies considering the lottery ticket procedure.
 Finally, we believe that there are many opportunities to modify the original IMP procedure to simplify the discovery of minimal representations.
 For example, pruning entire units of intermediate layers may improve the interpretability of hidden representations.